There is no legitimate carb limit for keto. The keto gods won’t banish you to burn in sugar hell forever if you eat an extra blueberry.

 These ketone boosting fats are naturally found in coconuts, coconut milk, and coconut oil, but the most efficient way to consume MCTs is by taking an MCT oil supplement.

 The best MCT oil to take is one that exclusively contains a medium chain triglyceride that is called caprylic acid (the C-8 medium chain triglyceride).
 Caprylic acid is known to digest more quickly and easily into ketones than the other types of medium chain triglycerides.

 However, if you can’t afford the higher price tag of caprylic acid, then any other MCT oil or MCT powder will do.
 Put a tablespoon or two of KetoMCT oil or Now Sports MCT oil in your protein shakes, salad dressings, or sauces for a consistent ketone boost with no side effects.

 Keep in mind that MCTs, ketone salts, and other ketone boosting supplements cannot provide you with all of the benefits you will get from the ketogenic diet It is best to get into ketosis by limiting carbs before using these supplements for the best results.

 Putting It All Together — Your Keto Carb Limit

-Technically, there is no carb limit for the ketogenic diet.
+Technically, there is no universal carb limit for the ketogenic diet.
 Each keto website has slightly different suggestions, but in general, most people will get the best results from staying below 35 grams of total carbs per day.
 By restricting your carbs even lower — especially your net carbs — you can get into a deeper ketosis more quickly.